Managing Persuasion Robustly: The Optimality of Quota Rules: Model

 \subsection{Robustness and Regret}

-Instead of assuming that the receiver is perfectly informed about the utility function $v$ and the set $\availableInfo$ of available signal structures of the sender, we consider a robust setting where both and $v$ and $\Pi$ are not known to the receiver.
-Therefore, the receiver cannot design decision rules contingent on the true utility $v$ or set $\availableInfo$.
-For any decision rule $\alloc$, the regret of the receiver due to his ignorance of utility $v$ and set $\availableInfo$ is
+We consider an informationally robust setting where the utility function $v$ and the set of feasible information structures $\availableInfo$ of the sender are not known to the receiver.
+This contrasts with the literature, where the receiver is perfectly informed about the utility function $v$ and the set $\availableInfo$ of feasible information structures of the sender.
+We thus refer to $(v,\availableInfo)$ as the sender's private type. \\ Therefore, the receiver cannot design decision rules based on the true utility $v$ or the set of feasible information structures~$\availableInfo$.
+For a given decision rule $\alloc$, the receiver's regret due to his ignorance of utility $v$ and set~$\availableInfo$ is therefore the difference: